denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # denyhosts.service is not a native service, redirecting to systemd-sysv-install.
 # Executing: /lib/systemd/systemd-sysv-install enable denyhosts
 # update-rc.d: error: denyhosts Default-Start contains no runlevels, aborting.

+# Also reload the service : systemctl restart denyhosts

 ###############################################
 # Think of the editor, need to be confirmed ! #